tomerBARZ/the-universal-mission-for-dcs-world/README.md

   - MAJOR CHANGE: Added all new wingman system
     - Far for perfect but a lot smarter than AI's default wingmen
-    - Many more engage/orbit/go to commands (see "F10 menu manual" above)
+    - Many more engage/orbit/go to commands (see "Using the mission menu" above)
     - All new contacts report system: more realistic (see "AI units reports" changes below in this changelog) and does not spam the player with "new contact" messages
     - AI wingmen added using mission editor are now despawned on mission start to avoid conflict with TUM's own wingman system
   - Added "infantry killed" radio messages